Category Archives: Conscious Mindset

 Next imagine this image on a big screen in your mind.

 When you see it clearly, step inside.
 See yourself in the scene as if you are really there.
 Notice what you are wearing, what you can hear, smell.
-Feel the sand or grass, the breeze in your hair.
+Feel the sand, the breeze in your hair.

 Once you feel you are really in the scene, reach for the ‘controls’ of the screen and turn up the volume and picture.
 As everything around you becomes brighter and louder and your physical feelings more intense, you become calm and relaxed almost immediately, as if you were really there.